senya-pol/showContextMenu/readme.md

 # ShowContextMenu NVDA Add-on

-**ShowContextMenu** allows you to open context menus for focused elements in Chromium-based browsers, including Chrome, Edge, Opera, Brave, and Vivaldi.
+**ShowContextMenu** allows you to open context menus for focused elements in Chromium-based browsers, including Chrome, Yandex, Edge, and others.

 ## Features